Trick or Treat for Nonverbal Children

 We could skip it.
 There are many Christian homeschool families who avoid the holiday all together.
 We did at one point in our child rearing.
 But I do not want to get in the habit of avoiding things that are difficult.
 God's grace is sufficient to push through hard situations toward new solutions.
 He meets my parenting struggles with gifts of creativity and possibility.

-In recent years Halloween has provided an excuse to spend time with our friends, Dan and Kelly and their seven children.
 October 2013, Nathaniel's first Halloween, was a cold and rainy week night.
-After enjoying soup with our friends, we came home, skipping the door to door part of the evening.
+After enjoying soup with friends, we came home.
+We skipped the door to door part of the evening.
 In 2014, we celebrated Halloween with Nathaniel's foster family and visited a few homes in their neighborhood.
+We exchanged all the candy Nathaniel collected for a toy.
 We enjoyed Halloween 2015 at Nathaniel's grandparent's home before venturing out to visit homes registered with the Teal Pumpkin Project.
+Nathaniel started eating during the Spring 2016 so that Halloween was a first that he could collect candy and eat a little of it.
+He’s a big fan of Halloween!

 In the fall of 2014, Nathaniel enjoyed participating in a game with his speech therapist using laminated picture squares which represented nursery songs.
 He selected a square, handed it to his therapist, and she sang.
 Mary Had a Little Lamb.
 Old McDonald.
 Mr. Sun.
 He gave her the Mr. Sun square over and over.
 It was his favorite.
 At the time Nathaniel was using his iPad speaking app occasionally in specific settings, but we are still working with him to instigate communication and express himself.
 The purpose of the file folder song game was two-fold: Nathaniel had to "ask" for something and it provided another setting to learn that pictures represent things.